Satsaa/Nomodbot/README.md

 ```
 add | del | notcasesensitive | cAseSensitive
 ```
-Accepted when the input is exactly the same (case-sensitive if parameter name contains uppercase characters)
+Accepted when the input is exactly the same (case-sensitive if the parameter name contains uppercase characters)

 ### Variable parameter
 ```
 <name> | <album> | <anything>
 ```
-Always accepted when input was provided (handling differs for [advanced types](#advanced-variable-parameter))
+Always accepted if something was inputted (handling differs for [advanced types](#advanced-variable-parameter))

 ### Optional exact parameter
 ```
 [override] | [force] | [CaseSensitive]
 ```
-Accepted when the parameter is not defined or it's exactly the same (case-sensitive if parameter name contains uppercase characters)
+Accepted when the parameter is not defined or is exactly the same (case-sensitive if parameter name contains uppercase characters)

 ### Optional variable parameter
 ```
 [<name>] | [<default>] | [<track_number>]
 ```
 Just like variable parameters but don't need to be defined.
-A non optional parameter cannot follow.
+A non-optional parameter cannot follow

 ### Tuple parameter
 ```